danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/README.md

 ---

-**Ready to get started?** Begin with the [Shared-Layers setup guide](./Shared-Layers/README.md) to deploy the foundation layer, then follow the deployment order to complete your AI-powered email processing system.
+**Ready to get started?** Begin with the [Shared-Layers setup guide](./Shared-Layers/README.md) to deploy the foundation layer, then follow the deployment order to build your AI-powered email processing system.

+**Important**: Remember that this is a starter kit that requires significant customization and development before production deployment.
+Plan for additional development time to implement your specific business requirements.

+**Prerequisite**: Make sure you have [**Part 1**](../Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md) deployed first, as it's required for this AI processing system.